Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 You can suspend your enrollment in FEHB to enroll in Medicare Advantage or other eligible coverage by contacting your agency’s retirement system, and providing them documentation that you enrolled.
 If you do this, you’ll be allowed to leave your Medicare Advantage plan and return to FEHB.
 You usually have to wait until Medicare’s fall open enrollment and FEHB’s Open Season to re-enroll in FEHB.
 (These periods coincide.)
 You won’t have to wait until an enrollment period if your Medicare Advantage plan ends through no fault of your own, or if you move out of the Advantage plan’s service area.
 In that case, you could re-enroll between 31 days before and 60 days after your Medicare Advantage plan ends.
 The FEHB coverage would begin the day after the Advantage plan terminates.

 FEHB also allows you to suspend your enrollment if you want to use health coverage through Medicaid, Peace Corps, CHAMPVA, TRICARE, or TRICARE-for-Life.
 You can re-enroll in FEHB if this other coverage ends through no fault of your own.
-If you cancel your FEHB coverage instead of suspending it, you’ll never be able to re-enroll.
+But if you cancel your FEHB coverage instead of suspending it, you’ll never be able to re-enroll.

 Although FEHB coverage can be more generous overall than Medicare Advantage or Original Medicare, having additional coverage may not be helpful if you can’t afford its premiums.
 If you qualify for the Medicare Savings Program (MSP) or Medicaid, you may find your healthcare costs are lower overall if you don’t use FEHB.